Kichura/MCWine/sources/resources_used.md

 - [railgun](https://modrinth.com/resourcepack/better-wither-heart) - Improves the wither heart to be morely obvious,
 - [Rhythmic](https://modrinth.com/resourcepack/high-contrast-pottery) - Makes the pottery symbols easier to tell,
 - [Embin](https://modrinth.com/resourcepack/embin-hardcore_absorption) - Improves the absorption hearts in hardcore mode,
-- [thgabs](https://modrinth.com/resourcepack/hangul-kana-fix) - Fixes hangul & kana fonts from being weird.
+- [thgabs](https://modrinth.com/resourcepack/hangul-kana-fix) - Fixes hangul & kana fonts from being weird,
+- [haventhadadonutyet](https://modrinth.com/resourcepack/bring-back-old-potion-colors) - Restores the old potion colors.
+(OF / Colormatic variant)

 *(This list is subject to change - If you do not want to use any of the three resource packs then you can disable them in the resource packs configuration page in-game)*